Hurtado ousts incumbent Vidak in 14th state Senate race

 Located entirely within Kern County, the district extends from the Taft area to the Mojave Desert.

-Former Assemblywoman Shannon Grove, R-Bakersfield, maintained a solid lead over Democratic challenger Ruth Musser-Lopez in the race for the state's 16th Senate District.
+Former Assemblywoman Shannon Grove, R-Bakersfield, won handily over Democratic challenger Ruth Musser-Lopez in the race for the state's 16th Senate District.

-Grove, A U.S. Army veteran and co-owner of a local employment agency, had 67.4 percent of the vote with 424 of 1,012 precincts reporting at 11:14 p.m.
-Musser-Lopez, a Needles resident and owner of an archaeological consulting firm, had 32.6 percent.
+Grove, A U.S. Army veteran and co-owner of a local employment agency, ended up with 66.9 percent of the vote.
+Musser-Lopez, a Needles resident and owner of an archaeological consulting firm, received 33.1 percent.

 Grove termed out of the Assembly in 2016 after being re-elected twice.
 The 16th Senate District seat — the state's largest by geographical size — is being vacated by termed-out Republican Jean Fuller of Bakersfield.
 It covers the southeastern San Joaquin Valley and a huge swath of the Mojave Desert and includes the cities of Ridgecrest, Taft, Tehachapi, Barstow, Tulare, Visalia and a substantial portion of Bakersfield.